-This report presents proposals for Housing Revenue Account rent levels which have been calculated in accordance with MHCLG policy statement on rents for social housing from February 2019.
-The new policy comes in to effect from 1 April 2020 and allows rents to rise by no more than CPI + 1% in any year for the next 5 years.
+This report presents proposals for Housing Revenue Account rent levels which must be calculated in accordance with the Governments Policy Statement on Rents for Social Housing 2018.
+The new policy came into effect from 1 April 2020 and allows rents to rise by no more than CPI + 1% in any year for the following 5 years.
 This follows from 4 years of 1% annual rent reductions from April 2016 in accordance with the Welfare Reform and Work Act 2016.

-2020/21 is the first year of this 5 year policy which will see rents increase on average from £82.48 in 2019/20 to £84.98 (adjusted for sales, housing development & dwellings meeting target through relets) per week on a 48 week basis, an average increase of £2.50 (across both Social and Affordable rent properties).
+2021/22 is the second year of this 5 year policy.
+The proposed increase for rents in 21/22 is based on the September CPI rate of 0.5% plus 1%, adjusted for sales, housing development, empty homes purchases & dwellings meeting target through relets.
+This will see rents increase on average from £84.98 in 2020/21 to £86.37 per week on a 48 week basis, an average increase of £1.39 (across both Social and Affordable rent properties).

-Overall this increase in rents is estimated to grow Housing Revenue Account rent yield by approximately £317k in 2020/21 to reinvest in our housing stock as outlined in the HRA Business Plan.
+Overall, this increase in rents is estimated to grow Housing Revenue Account rent yield by approximately £311k in 2021/22 to reinvest in our housing stock.
 Rent income is a key component of the HRA Budget and is vital that the recommended increase is approved to fund the ambitions of the HRA Business plan particularly for further investment in the capital programme to achieve a decent homes+ standard for our tenants going forward.